privacyguides/privacyguides.org/docs/vpn.md

 - Strong Encryption Schemes: OpenVPN with SHA-256 authentication; RSA-2048 or better handshake; AES-256-GCM or AES-256-CBC data encryption.
 - Forward Secrecy.
 - Published security audits from a reputable third-party firm.
+- VPN servers that use full-disk encryption or are RAM-only.

 **Best Case:**

 - Strongest Encryption: RSA-4096.
+- Optional quantum-resistant encryption.
 - Forward Secrecy.
 - Comprehensive published security audits from a reputable third-party firm.
 - Bug-bounty programs and/or a coordinated vulnerability-disclosure process.
+- RAM-only VPN servers.

 ### Trust